 Why make plastic sleeves for your books?

-If you live in a place like I do, you’ll be sick and tired of dust and dirt.
+If you live in a place like I do, you'll be sick and tired of dust and dirt.
 It seems like all you have to do is look away, and there is a thin layer of dust on everything even though you just cleaned.
 How are you supposed to care for books this way?

 Not only is this annoying, but it is also bad for books.
 Dust is hygroscopic.
 This means it attracts moisture.
 Since dust is also made up of small bits of organic matter (among other things), it means that between the moisture and the organic debris, dust will encourage mould growth.